We all hate being sold to. Thanks to well-executed, simple sales funnels online.

 Meanwhile, all that Zapier does is simple stuff, really.
 It sends out weekly emails (RSS feeds triggered when new blog posts are published).

-Drip has a functioning blog, a network of affiliates, a close association with leadpages users, social communities, and more.
+Drip has a functioning blog, a network of affiliates, social communities, and more.

 After, Drip does a lot of what it promises to do for every business.
 Fantastic and yet simple email marketing automation.